-Managing stress is an important part of optimizing one’s health on a day-to-day basis, but during the holiday season when stress levels can be at their highest and quiet time can be at its lowest, it becomes even more vital.
-Too much stress weakens the immune system, disrupts hormones, impairs digestion and absorption of nutrients, makes Candida and other microbes proliferate, leads to cravings for sugar and carbs or drugs and alcohol, burdens the adrenal glands, causes depression and anxiety, and exacerbates any health condition that may exist, all of which can put a real damper on the holiday spirit.
+Too much stress not only contributes to high anxiety, but it also weakens the immune system, disrupts hormones, impairs digestion and absorption of nutrients, makes candida and other microbes proliferate, leads to cravings for sugar and carbs or drugs and alcohol, burdens the adrenal glands, causes depression, and exacerbates any health condition that may exist, all of which can put a real damper on the holiday spirit.

 Fortunately, reducing stress does not have to be time-consuming or difficult, even a few minutes here and there can be greatly beneficial.
-Here’s a couple simple, yet powerful, techniques that can be done no matter where you are, even when you are short on time, that will provide instant relief.
+Here’s a couple of simple, yet powerful, techniques taken from my own personal vault that can be done no matter where you are, even when you are short on time, that will provide instant relief.

 As soon as we close our eyes, the brain begins to slow down and the production of alpha brain waves begins immediately.
-Alpha brain waves increase production of neurotransmitters like serotonin and endorphins, which generates a state of relaxation and inner peace, improves mood, reduces pain, incites creativity and a mild euphoria.
+Alpha brain waves increase the production of calming neurotransmitters like Gaba, serotonin, and endorphins, which turn off the stress response system, generate a state of relaxation and inner peace, improve mood, reduce pain, incite creativity, and produce mild euphoria.
 Additionally, too much visual stimuli is a form of stress, so when the eyes are closed, it gives the brain a break from this stimulation.

 2. Relax Your Tongue